ismael-miguel/mariogolf/js/README.md

 It may not work on Node.js or similar.<br>
 The  `window` object is used to ensure that the object `MarioGolf` will stay available everywhere.

+If you want to test your code, Follow here:<br> http://htmlpreview.github.io/?https://raw.githubusercontent.com/ismael-miguel/mariogolf/master/js/testpage.html <br>
+There you can see a quick preview of the HTML testpage.html file with a rudimentar debugging tool.

 ## Making it work

 To implement and make it work, simply create a new instance of the object `MarioGolf`, giving the code as a parameter.